Proxy / middleware

 Have a look at the next-intl with NextAuth.js example to explore a working setup.

-If you’re using the static export feature from Next.js (output: 'export'), the middleware will not run.
+If you’re using the static export feature from Next.js (output: 'export'), a proxy / middleware will not run.
 You can use prefix-based routing nontheless to internationalize your app, but a few tradeoffs apply.

 Static export limitations: